Car-Toso/Bellabeat---Google-Capstone/README.md

 * Categorized activity levels based on minutes of activity.

-* Calculated the average steps per user, identifying those above the 7,500-step daily goal.
+* Calculated the average steps per user, identifying those above the 8000 and 10000 steps daily goal.

 * Measured average sedentary minutes — a key metric that should be reduced.